Native Commands

 Parameter:

-- sleepEnds: ISO-formatted date (Zulu time) or a UNIX timestamp.
+- sleepEnds: ISO-formatted date (Zulu time) or a UNIX timestamp in seconds.

 Example: